simplymadeapps/simple_scheduler/README.md

 ## Writing Your Jobs

-Your Active Job or Sidekiq Worker must accept the task name and time stamp as arguments.
-This is so they can be queued properly and so your job can use the scheduled time to know when it was supposed to run vs the current time.
+There is no guarantee that the job will run at the exact time given in the configuration, so the time the job was scheduled to run will be passed to the job.
+This allows you to handle situations where the current time doesn't match the time it was expected to run.
+The `scheduled_time` argument is optional.

 ```ruby
 class ExampleJob < ActiveJob::Base